 + How will long-term maintenance be handled in the channel?

 The improvements to the channel will enable it to maintained safely with current city equipment.
 Mowing and other maintenance work within the channel is planned to occur at least once per year.

 + Why did the drainage area become overgrown with trees and filled with debris?

-The banks of most of this drainage area are too steep for routine maintenance.
-Some property owners and tenants have also placed obstructions within the easement which makes access unavailable, impractical or unsafe.
+The existing banks of most of this drainage area were too steep for routine maintenance.
+Some property owners and tenants also placed obstructions within the easement, which made access unavailable, impractical or unsafe.

 + If the city simply removed all the trees and debris from the channel, would that eliminate flooding?

 No. Simply removing the trees and debris would not provide a significant benefit to reduce flood risks.
 Tree and debris removal would only be a short term improvement.
 The improvement project creates a comprehensive approach for long term reduction of flood risks.